George Orwell

 14. The creatures outside looked from pig to man, and from man to pig, and from pig to man again; but already it was impossible to say which was which.

 George Orwell was an English novelist and journalist.
+During most of his career, Orwell was best known for his journalism, in essays, reviews, columns in newspapers and magazines and in his books of reportage.
 He is best known for the dystopian novel 1984 and the allegorical novella Animal Farm, which together have sold more copies than any two books by any other 20th-century author.
 Orwell’s work continues to influence popular and political culture.
 The term Orwellian is used in English, together with other phrases coined by the author, including ‘Cold War’, ‘Big Brother’, ‘thought police’, ‘doublethink’, and ‘thoughtcrime’.
+In January 2025 the Royal Mint issued a new £2 coin to mark the 75th anniversary of Orwell’s death.

 by Amanda Patterson